Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: PreDist Dataset

 For each fault, a problem category (e.g. no heat) and, if known, a short description of the underlying cause and solution are provided.
 An overview of the number of faults per category is shown in Figure~\ref{fig:faults_per_problem_category}.
 In addition, we mark reports for which early fault detection is not possible from a data perspective.
 Examples include reports lacking normal-behaviour data prior to the incident and repeat incident reports, for which only the first occurrence can be considered.
 Because these reports may still be valuable (e.g., for testing fault diagnosis tools), we did not remove them from the final report list.

 Each fault has been assigned, where possible, a fault label and a monitoring potential, aligned with \cite{guevara_bastidas_prioritisation_2025}.
 Following \cite{guevara_bastidas_prioritisation_2025}, the monitoring potential is rated on a 1–5 scale that reflects whether detection is possible before or only after fault manifestation and whether existing instrumentation suffices or additional effort is required.
 Faults that can be detected before the failure occurs have a higher rating than faults that can only be detected after the failure.
 Additionally, faults that can be detected with existing sensor measurements have a higher rating.
 For analysis, we bin the numeric rating into two classes: “high” (rating $\geq 2.5$) and “low” (rating $< 2.5$), reflecting suitability for data‑driven detection with available measurements.
+If the fault could not be assigned a fault label, the label and monitoring potential are set to 'unknown'.
+Faults labeled `unknown' were confirmed and corrected, but the underlying technical cause could not be clearly identified from the available information.
+These faults are included as positive events for fault detection evaluation.
 Ratings were assigned based on incident descriptions, maintenance logs, substation configuration, and visual inspection of time series where necessary.
 Ambiguous cases were given a more generic fault label and an averaged rating across plausible failure modes.
-Figures \ref{fig:fault_labels_m1} and \ref{fig:fault_labels_m2} show the overview of fault label occurrences, as well as their monitoring potential, respectively.
+Figures \ref{fig:fault_labels_m1} and \ref{fig:fault_labels_m2} show the overview of fault label occurrences, as well as their monitoring potential, for substations of manufacturers \emph{M1} and \emph{M2} respectively.

 The categorisation of incident reports into fault labels and monitoring potential was sometimes ambiguous and required assumptions.
 These labels and ratings support evaluation and interpretation and should be treated as expert estimates rather than ground truth.
 Pump‑related issues, whether changes in settings or defects, were assigned one monitoring‑potential rating in line with \cite{guevara_bastidas_prioritisation_2025}.
 The monitoring potential of component and non‑specific leakages were set to 1.75, the mean rating for external leakages.
 When reports lacked detail, we used a general label and the average rating across plausible faults.
 A wrong adjustment of the needle throttle valve in the differential pressure regulator was mapped to ``Incorrect setting of the differential pressure regulator,” which may overestimate monitoring potential if the issue was noise or minor oscillations.
 Some reports could not be labelled due to insufficient information.